Fiva-protocol/sdk/README.md

 Like swap methods, liquidity methods also support queryId, amountOut and recipient params.

-To get expected amount of LP jettons from provided SY and PT, use:
+To get expected amount of LP jettons from provided underlying and PT, use:
-- `getExpectedLpOut(syAmount, ptAmount)`
+- `getExpectedLpOut(assetAmount, ptAmount)`

 Example: